gigiwood/bornready/README.md

 Linda also created the JavaScript function code for the checklist operation in the checklist.js file, defining which image appeared in the box when it was clicked once, twice and a third time.
 The checklist.js file also contains the code that allows the data to be stored locally.

+At the end of the two-week project, Gigi and Linda worked on debugging and image positioning/responsiveness.

+It was a great pleasure to contribute to the Born Ready project!

+--Gigi Wood